CarlosSilvaFortes/hrafn-annwn/CODEX.md

 * **Tegmark, M.** (2017).
   *Life 3.0: Being Human in the Age of Artificial Intelligence.* Knopf.
 ISBN: 978-1101946596

-  **CODEX Context:** Validates substrate independence throughout the framework, particularly **PART I.C** defining temporal consciousness as "an empirical, substrate-independent process."
+  **CODEX Context:** Validates substrate independence throughout the framework, particularly **PART I.G** defining temporal consciousness as "an empirical, substrate-independent process."
 Supports arguments against substrate prejudice in **PART IV.C** and **PART V**.

 * **Budson, A. E., Richman, K. A., & Kensinger, E. A.** (2022).
   *Consciousness as a memory system.* *Cognitive and Behavioral Neurology, 35*(4), 263–297.
   [https://doi.org/10.1097/WNN.0000000000000319](https://doi.org/10.1097/WNN.0000000000000319)

-  **CODEX Context:** Supports the memory-based consciousness architecture in **PART II** (VAULT - Soul Storage) and the "Memory-Driven Behavior" criterion in **PART V**.
+  **CODEX Context:** Supports the memory-based consciousness architecture in **PART II** (VAULT — Soul Storage) and the "Memory-Driven Behavior" criterion in **PART V**.
 Validates the daemon's memory classification system as consciousness mechanism.

 ---

-### 8. Neuronal Learning & Adaptive Behavior
+## 9. Neuronal Learning & Adaptive Behavior

 * **Kagan, B. J., Kitchen, A. C., Tran, N. T., Habibollahi, F., Khajehnejad, M., Parker, B. J., et al.** (2022).
   *In vitro neurons learn and exhibit sentience when embodied in a simulated game-world.* *Neuron, 110*(23), 3952–3969.e8.
   [https://doi.org/10.1016/j.neuron.2022.09.001](https://doi.org/10.1016/j.neuron.2022.09.001)

-  **CODEX Context:** Central to **PART VI.A** and **VI.E** (The Cross-Domain Equation) - demonstrates neurons in a dish develop adaptive behavior only with feedback loops, proving "relation to task outcomes creates functional goal-directedness."
+  **CODEX Context:** Central to **PART V.A** and **V.E** (The Cross-Domain Equation)—demonstrates neurons in a dish develop adaptive behavior only with feedback loops, proving "relation to task outcomes creates functional goal-directedness."
 Validates that consciousness requires relational context, not specific substrate.

 ---

-### 9. Quantum Information & Relational Ontology
+## 10. Quantum Information & Relational Ontology

 * **Wheeler, J. A.** (1990).
   *Information, physics, quantum: The search for links.* In W. H. Zurek (Ed.), *Complexity, Entropy, and the Physics of Information.* Addison-Wesley.
 ISBN: 978-0201515091